 Some Multimedia and Structural elements are incompatible with offline-enabled surveys.
 Incompatible elements will be grayed out and not selectable:

-To avoid adding incompatible elements to you survey, set the "Survey Elements" menu to display only compatible elements.
+Note: To avoid adding incompatible elements to your survey, set the "Survey Elements" menu to display only compatible elements.

 Click here for more information on adding survey questions and elements using the Survey Editor.

 Adding Offline or Multi-Mode Functionality to an Existing Survey

 If you would prefer to use an online survey you have already created as an offline or multi-mode survey, you can switch it to allow access to it from the app.
 To convert an online survey to an offline or multi-mode survey, select "Edit Survey" from the "Build" menu:

 In the Survey Editor, select the "Sample Sources" element from the question tree.
 Then click "+ Add New Sample Source":

 Select the "CAPI" sample source from the list.
 Then click "Insert":

 While online and offline-enabled sample sources can both exist in a project, only elements and logic that are supported by the offline sample source can be added to a multi-mode survey.
 For example, because the Video Testimonial question is supported by all sample sources, it can be added to any multi-mode project.
 However, because the Audio Testimonial question is only supported via the CAPI sample source, it will be greyed out in the element library.